koffeiniker/Phosphor/README.md

   - ... whatever comes to my mind

 I tried a few Linux-distributions as a basis for my work, tried and failed, so I reverted to Ubuntu.
-At least, that one I know quite good ... at least I believe so.
+That one I know quite good ... at least I believe so.

 # Avoid busy work